Abel, Charlie: Politics is Rotten

 My roommate walks up to me and starts saying something about this new agenda to combine Canada, the US and Mexico.
 There was even this supposed new currency called the Amero.
 How the hell is this possible and I've never heard a thing about it?
 So my rommate shows me this crazy movie [you might have heard of it] called Zeitgeist.
 "Ladies and gentlemen, please fasten your seatbelts it's going to be a crazy ride".
 This opened the floodgates.
 I wanted to know MORE.

 I had all of these questions now.
 From "how does nobody know this" to "You mean I don't have to pay taxes"?
 Every question I had that got answered, just led me to more questions.
 Now I had a mission, a goal, something to live for.
 Expose the truth.
 Through further research I stumbled upon a little group by the name of We Are Change based out of New York City.
 Then I started a Meetup for our chapter in Maryland.
-It's an awesome thing when you're searching the internet about a particular topic and you come across a website that you can join and share ideas with other like-minded individuals.
-It all has to start somewhere.
+It's an awesome thing when you're

 After a couple years of street actions, protests and hours of conversation with people who just didn't want to hear any of it, I got frustrated.
 I get it, so how come my friends and family are so content with ignoring the things I'm trying to show them.
 All of this anger and frustration led up to one question in my mind, "How can I live free, right now"?
 It was this question that led me to New Hampshire's Free State Project.

 There are people already joining together to live in liberty oriented communities up in New Hampshire?
-They're living there lives to the fullest and not asking for permission?!
+They're living their lives to the fullest and not asking for permission?!
 This is where I stumbled upon the website for the 2010 Porcupine Freedom Festival.
 Before I could even finish the event description, I was forwarding the link to all of my friends and making preparations to take off of work so I could go see what this festival was all about.
 This was, by far, the best thing I have ever done for myself.

 I came in there as a constitutionalist who was getting ready to run for my district's Republican Central committee.
 I didn't want to be a registered republican but I needed to do something more constructive than just my local activism.
 And boy did PorcFest change that!
 Who knew a bunch of Anarchists with guns could be so intelligent?